tkhq/docs/docs/sdk/libraries.md

 ## EIP-1193

-[`@turnkey/eip-1193-provider`](https://www.npmjs.com/package/@turnkey/eip-1193-provider) provides a Turnkey-compatible Ethereum provider that adheres to the EIP-1193 standards.
-It's build to seamlessly integrate with a broad spectrum of EVM-compatible chains, offering capabilities like account management, transaction signin, and blockchain interaction.
+[`@turnkey/eip-1193-provider`](https://www.npmjs.com/package/@turnkey/eip-1193-provider) is a Turnkey-compatible Ethereum provider that conforms to the [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) standard.
+It's built to seamlessly integrate with a broad spectrum of EVM-compatible chains, offering capabilities like account management, transaction signing, and blockchain interaction.

 See [`with-eip-1193-provider`](https://github.com/tkhq/sdk/tree/main/examples/with-eip-1193-provider) for an example.